ejboettcher/ScienceSat_MommyStyle/README.md

     * [Aluminum Boats: Make metal float](./lessons/AluminumBoats.md)
     * [Sink A Marshmallow](./lessons/SinkAMarshmallow.md)
 * [Spectroscope](./lessons/spectroscope.md): Make a spectroscope with a defraction grating and "See" what colors are in light.
 * [Diffusion](./lessons/Dyecolor.md): Using Food coloring and hot/cold water to show thermal energy as diffusion.
+See how thermal energy causes the water molecule to "move" more causing the dye to diffuse faster.

 ## Electronics Lessons:
 * [Coin Battery](./lessons/CoinBattery.md)